-It is critical that the cutting tool be precisely centered with respect to the axis of the workpiece when using any of these techniques; otherwise, the workpiece will not be properly conical, and also the rate of taper will fluctuate with each cut.
+When using any of these techniques, it is critical that the cutting tool be precisely centered with respect to the axis of the workpiece; otherwise, the workpiece will not be properly conical, and the rate of taper will fluctuate with each cut.

 Form tool method, A Taper Turning Operation

-Form Turning is one of the simplest taper turning process in lathe machine to produce short taper.
+Form turning is one of the simplest taper turning processes on a lathe machine to produce a short taper.
 This method is shown in the below taper diagram.
-To the required angle the form is grounded.
-The tool is fed perpendicular to the lathe axis, when the workpiece rotates.
+At the required angle, the form is grounded.
+The tool is fed perpendicular to the lathe axis when the workpiece rotates.

-The tool cutting edge length must be greater than the taper length.
+The tool’s cutting edge length must be greater than the taper length.
 Since the entire cutting edge removes the metal, it will produce a lot of vibration and hence a large force is required.
-It is done in slow speed.
+It is done at a slow speed.

 Tailstock set over method

-Generally, when the angle of taper is very small this taper turning methods in lathe machine will be employed.
-The workpiece be placed in the live center.
-Now, the tailstock will be moved in a crosswise, that is perpendicular to the lathe axis by turning the set over method.
-This process is known as tailstock set over method.
+Generally, when the angle of the taper is very small, this taper turning methods in a lathe machine will be employed.
+The workpiece is placed in the live center.
+By this set-over method, the tailstock will be moved in crosswise, that is, perpendicular to the lathe axis, by turning the set over method.
+This process is known as the “tailstock set over method.”

-When it comes to offset of tailstock in lathe machine is done for, one thing to consider is the length of the taper.
+When it comes to the offsetting of the tailstock in the lathe machine, one thing to consider is the length of the taper.
 When it comes to the taper, length is important.
 If the length of the taper varies, the offset will vary as well.

-Hence here the job is inclined to the required angle.
-When the workpiece rotates the tool is moved parallel to the lathe axis.
-So that the taper will be generated on the workpiece.
+Hence, here the job is inclined at the required angle.
+When the workpiece rotates, the tool is moved parallel to the lathe axis so that the taper will be generated on the workpiece.

 Compound rest method

-Generally short and steep taper will be produced using this taper turning methods in lathe machine.
-In this method the workpiece will be held in the chuck and it will be rotated about the lathe axis.
-The compound rest is swiveled to the required angle and then it will be clamped in position.
+Generally, a short and steep taper will be produced using these taper turning methods on a lathe machine.
+In this method, the workpiece will be held in the chuck and rotated about the lathe axis.
+The compound rest is swiveled to the required angle, and then it will be clamped in position.

-Then by using the compound rest hand wheel the tool will be fed.
+Then, by using the compound rest handwheel, the tool will be fed.
 Both the internal and external tapers on a turret lathe can be turned using this method.
-The important feature is that the compound rest in lathe can be swiveled up to 45° on both sides.
-Only with the help of the hand the tool should be moved.
+The important feature is that the compound rest in the lathe can be swiveled up to 45° on both sides.
+Only with the help of the hand, can the tool be moved.

 It is essential to know the included angle of the taper that will be machined in order to perform the operation.
 In the case of two crossing straight lines, an included angle is produced by and between them.
 The angle formed between the taper and the centerline is one-half of the included angle, and it is this angle that the compound rest will be adjusted for when it is assembled.